gloriakim-cs-projects/2020-android-devoted-released/Progress.md

 - refreshed Bible fragment
 - completed setting - allow textview clickable for easier selection

-**Need to Complete (Partially Completed)**

-- allow to change the bible verse only if today is different than yesterday

-**Need to add in the final report**

-- Public note --> Now it shows.
-Next, (1) resets the public note every time (2) display in a weird way. need to remove [] --> Created a user id to fix this issue --> Now all works! :)
-- added information in alarm for each readnig method
-- removed features to allow editing from private note to public note. (time limit)

-**Removed Feature**

-- Because NIV is not freely available and KJV is difficult to understand, I simply removed the entire Bible fragment.

 **Need Help**

-- I successfully retrieved data from Firebase, but I cannot show the data using listview.
+- I successfully retrieved data from Firebase, but I cannot show the data using listview nicely (I separated each string with comma, but that limits users to use the comma in their notes).

-**Before Publication**
-- Delete all unused libraries

 # Updates